On the Complexity of Language Membership for Probabilistic Words: Tractable Circuits

 \section{Tractable Circuits}

 We have seen that $\prob$ is tractable for any uCFL, and also for any poly-slicewise-unambiguous language (yielding more tractable CFLs).
-In this section, we give a more elaborate tractability approach for $\prob$, using a notion of \emph{tractable multivalued circuits}, that we will follow in the rest of the paper.
+In this section, we give a more elaborate tractability approach for $\prob$, using a notion of \emph{tractable multivalued circuits}, that we will follow in this section and extend in \cref{sec:circuits}.
 We will show that this formalism ensures the tractability of~$\prob$, and that it subsumes uCFLs and poly-slicewise-unambiguous languages.

 The section is structured as follows.
 We first introduce our circuits and show that counting is tractable for them.
 Then, we show that tractable circuits generalize the tractability of poly-slicewise-unambiguous languages, and further show that the generalization is strict.